 Thanks to an investment from the Jim Joseph Foundation, The Jewish Federations of North America has created the Next Gen Jewish Federation Fellowship, a 20-month comprehensive program offering participants the tools and training they need to lead their critically important work.
-Joining forces for the first time, the North Carolina-based Center for Creative Leadership and the Jerusalem-based M2: The Institute for Experiential Jewish Education are helping build a course that grows Federation professionals’ leadership skills and connects them more deeply to Judaism, while positioning them as innovators and leaders in the Jewish Next Gen space.
+Joining forces for the first time, the Center for Creative Leadership and M2: The Institute for Experiential Jewish Education are helping build a course that grows Federation professionals’ leadership skills and connects them more deeply to Judaism, while positioning them as innovators and leaders in the Jewish Next Gen space.

 To learn more about the Fellowship, read the Program Overview and contact Eva Stern, Director, Next Gen Engagement, or Rabbi David Kessel, Associate Vice President for Young Leadership & Next Gen Engagement.

 Learn more about the Federation professionals that make up the First Cohort.

 Back row, left to right: Dr. Hal Lewis, Clare Goldwater, Lauren Taube (Memphis), Ellie Solimani Adelman (Dallas), Lindsay Hirsch (Palm Beach, FL), Liana Konhauzer (South Palm Beach, FL), Lauren Berger (Milwaukee), Sally Preminger (Chicago), Lisa Robbins (Tampa), Maya Cohen (Toronto), Gitana Mirochnik (Rochester), Carolyn Cohen (New York), Rabbi David Kessel